mchrh/protocol_interaction/README.md

-# Curve USDC/crvUSD Single-Sided Withdrawal (Python)
+# Curve USDC/crvUSD Single-Sided Withdrawal

 Withdraw single-sided USDC liquidity from the Curve USDC/crvUSD factory pool on an Ethereum mainnet fork using Python and `web3.py`.
 The script impersonates an LP holder, burns a configurable portion of LP tokens, and withdraws only USDC via `remove_liquidity_one_coin`.